|Exterior of the new Cobb Parkway location|

 Seen by some as a mash up between a Taco Mac and a Zaxby's with a hint of Chick-fil-A service, Otter's is a fast casual restaurant specializing in chicken tenders and chicken wings.
 Tenders are offered grilled, fried or tossed in a variety of sauces.
 The eatery also offers assorted beers and wine.
 With origins in Nashville, I asked Peterson whether the restaurant features a "hot chicken," a spicy chicken famous in Nashville.
 Peterson indicated that while the restaurant does not currently offer a "hot chicken," it is something they are considering for the future.

 The restaurant's West Cobb interior is sports-themed with high school, college and professional teams represented with assorted memorabilia.
 Peterson tells me the focus of the Cumberland location will be the Atlanta Braves (SunTrust Park, the new home of the Braves, is less than two miles away) and Falcons as well as the many high schools in the area such as Westminster, Pace and North Atlanta.

 |Interior of the West Cobb Otter's restaurant|

 Peterson Foods Inc. today owns the rights to the entire company and is plotting eight additional locations in the greater metro Atlanta area in the coming years.

 I spoke by phone to Will Peterson, who indicated he is targeting suburban college towns like Athens, Carrollton and Kennesaw for further expansion.

-Peterson, along with Cristy Pak, who will serve as General Manger at the Cumberland Pointe, have worked tirelessly to get he location ready to open and are "eager to become part of the local community."
+Peterson, along with Cristy Pak, who will serve as General Manger at the Cumberland Pointe location, have worked tirelessly to get the restaurant ready to open and are "eager to become part of the local community."